Ni-Ar/colabfold_crg/README.md

 - In my experience I predicted combined dimer complex of a combined sequence length of ~1700 aminoacids between the 2 proteins.
 I believe the biggest limiting factor is the MSA size.

+Is this script limited to the CRG users?

+- No, I believe, with minimal tweaking, an experienced user can get it to work on other job schedulers for HPC clusters with Nvidia graphics cards.

 # Quick start

 From a CRG cluster ant-login node: